CaioZirretta/caiozirretta/README.md

 <br />

 ## Brazilian and computer engineer!
-- 😁 TOTVS fullstack developer;
+- 😁 Senior Developer at Midway/Riachuelo;
-- 💻 On the frontend, my favorite is Angular, but I also enjoy React a lot!
+- 💻 Angular and React for front;
-- 💾 On the backend I divide my attention between Java and Node, but I prefer Java (Don't tell Node...).
+- 💾 Java and Node for backend;
-- 📚 Computer engineer from Goiás Federal University
+- 📚 Computer engineer from Goiás Federal University;
 - 🎮 i like videogames, board games, TCG and tabletop RPG.

 ### Contact info